kevL/yata/ReadMe.txt

 Font
-- Font ... be patient (pick a font, any valid TrueType font on your system, to display the table-data with)
+- Font ... be patient (pick a font, any valid TrueType font on your system, to display the table-data.
+THE CHOICE OF FONT WILL NOT BE SAVED.
+But note that along the bottom of the dialog is a .NET font-string that can be copy/pasted to Settings.Cfg for any of the "font=" variables.
+See the section below about the Settings.Cfg file)
-- Current font string (a .NET string representing the current table font)
 - Load default font (sets the table-font to Yata's hardcoded default font)

+Paths (appears only when a 2da called "crafting" or "spells" is loaded - see
-Paths (see Appendix E: how to use Info paths)
+       Appendix E: how to use Info paths)

 Help